Ohad-Ma/Algorithms-I/README.md

  - Median problem

+ - Closest Pair Problem

  lecture 2:

 >to be continue

 ## **TODO**:

-  lecture 1:

-  - Closest Pair Problem 20% done

-lecture 2:
+lecture 2: :white_large_square
 >to be continue